cloudrouter/cloudrouter.github.io/about.md

 **Key features**

-* Full-stack SDN implementation including OpenDaylight
+* Full-stack SDN implementation including OpenDaylight and ONOS
 * Standards-based interfaces
 * Built on the rock-solid foundation of Linux
 * Monitoring and availability
 * Support for containers and cloud images
+* Security monitoring tools including FastNetMon for DDoS and DOS detection and analysis, and BGPstream for analysis

 **Architecture &amp; design goals**